 Companies were now able to spin up websites just for their employees to use, that would provide needed information, statuses, or even just creating digital records of what was being done by files.

-Now as soon as someone was done with one, it was moving merrily along via electrodes in the walls.
+Now as soon as someone was done with one item, it would move merrily along via electrodes in the walls.

 the mobility revolution